• Home

 Transition Planning and Student Services for Secondary Students with Disabilities

-By Woodsmall Law Group on May 20, 2022
+By Woodsmall Law Group, PC. on May 20, 2022

 Special education students face serious challenges when deciding what they want to do after completing their secondary education.
 Their options include vocational opportunities and higher education.